sajia1098/Cloud_Security_with_AWS_IAM/README.md

 ### Tools and concepts

 Services I used were AWS EC2 and AWS IAM, and IAM Policy Simulator.
-Key concepts I learnt include:
+Key concepts I learnt include:<br/>
-💻 Launching an EC2 instances.
+💻 Launching an EC2 instances.<br/>
-🏷️ Using tags for easy identification.
+🏷️ Using tags for easy identification.<br/>
-💂 Setting up IAM policies accessing EC2 instances based on their environment (development or production).
+💂 Setting up IAM policies accessing EC2 instances based on their environment (development or production).<br/>
-👩‍👩‍👧‍👧 Creating an IAM user and assigning them to the appropriate user group with the necessary permissions for their role.
+👩‍👩‍👧‍👧 Creating an IAM user and assigning them to the appropriate user group with the necessary permissions for their role.<br/>
-🔓 Testting IAM access for the User I created.
+🔓 Testing IAM access for the User I created.<br/>